All Episodes

 All Americans must vote Democrat.

-This is just official.
+Now, this isn't new, this is just official.

-These guys have written a book and they have personally endorsed Hillary, and they're explaining why.
+These guys have written a book and they have personally endorsed Hillary and they're explaining why.

-And it's all about they know or think that she will guarantee them victory, not only in Iraq, but wherever else.
+They know or think that she will guarantee them victory, not only in Iraq but wherever else, and they know that about any of the Democrat candidates.

-And something tells me in my wise mind and big beating heart, boo boom, ba boom, ba boom, that average ordinary Americans are offended and outraged when these kinds of radical Islamo fascist terrorists are spouting the lingo of the Democrat Party, and when they're now endorsing Mrs. Clinton.
+And something tells me in my wise mind and big beating heart, boom, that average ordinary Americans are offended and outraged When these kinds of radical Islamo-fascist terrorists are spouting the lingo of the Democrat Party and when they're now endorsing Mrs. Clinton, a lot of them may not know about it, but we will spread the word and more will find out about it.

 If that's not enough, try this.

-Jim Garrity sent me this today from his blog at the National Review online.
+Jim Garrity sent me this today from his blog at the National Review Online.

 Hillary's chief strategist and pollster, Mark Penn, told a British magazine last week that illegal immigrants may be the most powerful political force in the country.

-In an interview with The Spectator magazine, Mark Penn said, quote, the most powerful political force in America, the most important voting bloc in the upcoming elections, may not even be able to vote, but their cousins can.
+In an interview with the Spectator magazine, Mark Penn said, quote, the most powerful political force in America, the most important voting bloc in the upcoming elections, may not even be able to vote, but their cousins can, and they may make all the difference.

 Here's what Penn wrote in a recent book called Micro Trends.